somang/CCNN/README.md

   - In terms of CC, will paraphrasing include negation often?
   - What about multiple sentences merged into a single sentence?

 b.
+CCNN:
+  - First layer input: values from the CC files

+b.
 Grammar check is not perfect..
   - using nltk language model
   - using Google's ngram corpus